onosproject/device-provisioner/README.md

 }
 ```

-Lastly, the southbound code of the reconciler relies on `onos.topo.P4RuntimeServer` aspect to obtain
+Lastly, the southbound code of the reconciler relies on `onos.topo.StratumAgents` aspect to obtain
 P4Runtime endpoint information for establishing its connection to the Stratum device.

 ## Realms